clburlison/clburlison.com/content/draft/2015-10-10-Zendesk-automation-for-Mail.md

 >To your second question: If the custom field is a drop down, use the tag associated with the selection you want to set.
 Once you add the tag and submit the ticket update, it will automatically make the corresponding selection from the drop-down.
 Other custom fields such as regex, numbers and text are not settable via the mail API.
 >
 > [Comment by Emily - 3/4 page down](https://support.zendesk.com/hc/en-us/articles/203691006-Updating-ticket-properties-from-your-inbox?page=4&preview%5Btheme_id%5D=-1%29)

+# Wrap up

+It is really nice that this functionality is built into macOS.
+Automator and the tools that come along allow non-technical people to do amazing things.

+---

 Resources: [Updating Ticket Properties from You Inbox](https://support.zendesk.com/hc/en-us/articles/203691006-Updating-ticket-properties-from-your-inbox),
 [Automatically Inserting Text Globally](http://apple.stackexchange.com/a/87989),